 The M.S.
 Mayfair departs Luxor on Mondays on a four or seven night cruise or Aswan on Fridays on a three or seven night cruise.

 There are 74 cabins, of which eight interconnect.
-Rooms have LCD TVs, Tea and Coffee facilities, in house movie and music programme, in-room safe, mini bar, air-conditioning, telephone, internet and bathrooms with bathtubs and hair-dryer.
+Rooms have LCD TVs, Tea and Coffee facilities, in house movie and music program, in-room safe, mini bar, air-conditioning, telephone, internet and bathrooms with bathtubs and hair-dryer.

 |Cabin with Balcony|

 The elegant ‘Nile Avenue’ restaurant located on the Nile Deck features a savory modern fusion of contemporary and authentic dishes prepared by internationally trained chefs.
 The Upper First Deck is ideal for afternoon tea.
 The Bel Air’s sophisticated lounge bar features distinctive and intimate spaces providing an ideal retreat for individuals, as well as open, comfortable seating areas for groups.
 Elegance, warmth and inviting colors are integrated throughout to enjoy an after dinner drink against a breathtaking Nile view.
 There is a spa with massage rooms, spa and sauna rooms.

 All sightseeing is included with expert Egyptologists and all entry fees are included.

 The MS Mayfair is a really good value Nile Cruise option, tastefully decorated and with some balconies in the rooms.